ZimmermanGroup/conformer-rl/README.md

 ## Documentation
 Documentation can be found at https://conformer-rl.readthedocs.io/.

+## Platform Support
+Since conformer-rl can be run within a Conda environment, it should work on all platforms (Windows, MacOS, Linux).

 ## Installation
 * We recommend installing in a new conda environment.
   * If you are new to using conda, you can install it [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) and learn more about environments [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)